Non-Koi-Related Rants / Blog

 Pond or Septic System?

 After many years of testing, I have proven many basic design flaws with their equipment, design and function, and have since greatly improved upon their system’s flaws.
 The water in my pond is actually clear and healthy for fish, pets, and humans!
 (That is when I do not have it crazily overstocked and packed with big fish!)
-The standard Aquascape design falls far short of being able to achieve healthy clear water.
+The standard Aquascape and similar type design falls far short of being able to achieve healthy clear water.

 The water in Aquascape ponds is extremely unsafe for fish, humans and your pets.
 Aquascape ponds are breeding grounds for some pretty nasty bacteria that can negatively impact fish, humans, and other animals.
 Believe it or not a few people get deathly ill every so often from bacterial infections they get from cleaning these nasty cesspools that Aquascape calls ponds!
 In many of these cases the bacterial infections are very difficult to diagnose and treat, and many doctors have difficulty finding the bacterial strain responsible.